'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 Former Forest and England midfielder Steve Hodge said his former side looked "fearful", offered "zero attacking threat", lacked "trust" in one another and were "vulnerable".

-Hodge predicted Hughton would not survive the defeat, and a day later he was proved right.
+Hodge predicted Hughton would not survive the defeat - and a day later he was proved right.

 Forest were bottom of the Championship, without a manager and just about bereft of hope.